 4. Uncertain credit risk

-Banks are fairly reluctant to fund untested or new markets, as they always use industry standards and benchmarks when assessing risk.
+Banks are fairly reluctant to fund untested or new markets.
+Because they use industry standards and benchmarks when assessing risk.
 The more certain a project is, the happier the bank is.
 Unfortunately, that means if your venture is on the cutting edge, the bank might not be the best fit and approval could be difficult.
-Alternative capital sources are often the best option for companies that find themselves in this situation.
+Alternative SME money sources are often the best option for companies that find themselves in this situation.

 5. Insufficient trading history